bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-15-the-truth-seeking.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 4</span></h3>
-<p>The ultimate life recognizes that personal experience, while valuable, can be misleading due to cognitive biases, limited perspective, and the tendency to see patterns where none exist.</p>
+<p>Joa recognizes that personal experience, while valuable, can be misleading due to cognitive biases, limited perspective, and the tendency to see patterns where none exist.</p>
 </div>

 <div class="verse">